Halifax Logo

 We compared Halifax's fees with two similar brokers we selected, Fidelity International and AJ Bell Youinvest.
 These competitors were selected based on objective factors like products offered, client profile, fee structure, etc. See a more detailed comparison of Halifax alternatives.

-Commission-free stock and ETFs
+Commission-free stocks and ETFs

 Halifax UK stock fees are much higher than the industry average.
 UK stock fees are calculated as follows: £9.50 per trade